anncatz1/15418projectsite/finalReport.md

 Our general data structure involves trees to represent the connected components, while the root of each tree acts as the representative of the identity for the component.
 To perform a find(), we will traverse upwards through the tree to track down the root of the component.
 To unite() a pair of sets, we attach the root of one set to the root of the other, resulting in a larger merged tree.
 The trees may be implemented via a parent array, with -1’s to indicate roots.

 #### *Optimizations*
 In order to support some of the efficiency measures down the line, it’s also crucial to keep track of the rank of each set, or the height of the trees.
 Traditionally, this is accomplished with a separate array.
 However, we have made a small optimization here in the memory representation – because we only need the ranks of full trees and not subtrees, we can store the ranks within our parent array at each root as negative integers to differentiate it from the positive indices at other nodes.
+By using a single array to maintain this information, we can reduce the number of total memory accesses and improve the locality of our data structures.
 The main axis of optimization is in controlling our tree structure.

 **Union-by-rank:** always connect shorter trees to taller ones.
 Since the time complexity of find() and union() are bounded by the height of the trees, it follows that we should take measures to control the growth in height of our trees.
 By connecting smaller trees to taller ones, we have not created any taller trees in this union event!
 Union-by-rank allows us to avoid degenerate tree structures and facilitates a fast average traversal on find() operations.